 Audio for Video on a Budget

 For anyone trying to make music for television or film, the DTRS format is the de-facto standard format for transfers and many stages of recording.
-The synchronization features will allow you to chase another audio machine, or a video deck.
+The synchronisation features will allow you to chase another audio machine, or a video deck.
 Again, the 108-minute record time was maintained for the new 24 bit recording mode, allowing 1-hour reels to be stored on a tape, along with reference tones and the independent subcode time code track.
 More advanced video applications will want a Tascam DA-98HR, which adds 9 pin control, blackburst resolve, and built in bit split for higher resolution audio recording.

 The 24-bit Achievement